cuba-platform/ldap-addon/README.md

 ## Testing LDAP Matching Rules

-After creating all required matching rules, it is possible to test them right from LDAP Matching Rule Screen.
-For this purpose, enter a user login in the corresponding field and click 'Test rules'.
+After creating all required matching rules, it is possible to test them right from *LDAP Matching Rule Screen*.
+For this purpose, enter a user login in the corresponding field and click *Test rules*.

-After that, applied matching rules and roles are displayed in the corresponding tables.
-This functionality is useful if it is required to find out whether a rule is applied correctly.
+After that, the applied matching rules and roles are displayed in the corresponding tables.
+This functionality is useful if it is required to find out whether a rule was applied correctly.

 ## LDAP Log